 Shin Conditioning Muay Thai – How to get rock hard shins

 Rock hard legs are the dream of every Muay Thai fighter.
-They bring enormous benefits in the fight and the legs are better equipped to elbow blocks and kicks.
+They bring enormous benefits in the fight and the legs are better equipped to block kicks and elbows.
 Therefore, a healthy and continuous shin conditioning training is essential.
 Here are all the tips and training methods for rock hard Muay Thai shins.

 The best Shin conditioning drills and tips

 Getting rock hard Muay Thai Killer legs overnight?
 Impossible!
 If you want hard shins, you need one thing: perseverance and continuity.
-The intensive training shin conditioning training will cost a lot of time and pain.
-But in the end it will be worth.
-Don’t stop and go on conditioning shins everyday.
+The intensive shin conditioning training will cost a lot of time and pain.
+But in the end, it will be worth.
+Don’t stop and go on conditioning shins every day.

 Sparring is another essential part of shin conditioning and Muay Thai training equal.
 In the beginning, you should start sparring with protective equipment to perform the kicks strong.
 Your partner will naturally blocking and counter-attacking.
-Strong punches and blocks are of course also keenly felt by the protective equipment.
 Your shins will get harder and more resistant.

 Sparring without protective equipment: In Thailand sparring without protective equipment is nothing special.

-Just after the Muay Thai you should take care about your legs.
+Just after the workout you should take care about your legs.
 So you can improve and promote the healing process and your shins will get harder sustainably.
-Of course, time heals all wounds, with the following tips but it’s definitely faster:
+Of course, time heals all wounds, but with the following tips it’s definitely faster:

 Panacea: Hot water – Put on a towel with warm to hot water on your shins and legs.
-Dents and knots you should now massage slowly and gently from top to bottom of the leg.
+You should now massage slowly and gently dents and knots from top to bottom of the leg.
 But never do this with too large pressure!

 Vitamin D and calcium are essential partners in the muscle and bone structure.
-If you feed yourself healthy, you do already almost everything right.
+If you eat healthy, you do already almost everything right.
 However, you can optimize and accelerate harden your shins with some food supplements.
 This is also never a mistake in a weight loss phase.
 If you effectively conditioning your shins in Muay Thai style, you should ensure a daily supply of 1000 mg calcium anyway.
-In addition, should always be 100% covered in vitamin D daily requirement.
+In addition, you should always cover 100% of your vitamin D daily requirement.